lupyuen/nuttx-star64/README.md

 - Timer Interrupt, Supervisor Mode, Interrupt ID: 5
 - External Interrupt, Supervisor Mode, Interrupt ID: 9

+From Page 15:

+> A CPU operating in Supervisor mode will trap to Machine mode upon the arrival of a Machine mode interrupt, unless the Machine mode interrupt has been delegated to Supervisor mode through the mideleg register.
+On the contrary, Supervisor interrupts will not immediately trigger if a CPU is in Machine mode.
+While operating in Supervisor mode, a CPU does not have visibility to configure Machine mode interrupts.

+TODO: What is mideleg?

+TODO: Can OpenSBI handle mideleg?

 # RAM Disk Address for RISC-V QEMU

 Read the article...